-Roll Safe, Bablo, Snake, SatanCryptor are examples of other ransomware.
-All software classified as such operates by encrypting data and demanding a ransom to be paid for the decryption.
-Key differences include - the cryptographic algorithm they use (symmetric or asymmetric) and payment size.
+Roll Safe, Bablo, Snake, and SatanCryptor are examples of other ransomware programs.
+All software classified as such operates by encrypting data and demanding ransom payments for decryption.
+Key differences include the cryptographic algorithm they use (symmetric or asymmetric) and payment size.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.pashka|

 |Ransom Demanding Message||HELP_ME_RECOVER_MY_FILES.txt|